-The large-scale acquisition of land in the global South – often referred to as “land grabbing” or “the global land rush” – has received much attention from academics, policy-makers and the media in recent years.
-Especially following the food crisis (2003-08), and stimulated by the growing demand for bio-energy, pressure on land in developing countries has intensified.
+The large-scale acquisition of land in the Global South – often referred to as “land grabbing” or “the global land rush” – has received much attention from academics, policy-makers and the media in recent years.
+Especially following the food crisis (2003-2008) and stimulated by the growing demand for bio-energy, pressure on land in developing countries has intensified.
 Besides the demand for agricultural land, current land acquisitions are also related to tourism development, mineral extraction, industrial development, urbanization and even nature conservation.
 Local populations are often left defenseless in this ‘rush for land’ and governments lack capacity to address these challenges – or are sometimes themselves the drivers.
 As a result, access to and use of land and other natural resources, particularly in the developing world, is being transformed irreversibly.

 The course is organized by the Netherlands Academy for Land Governance (LANDac), a network of organizations interested in how land governance may contribute to sustainable and inclusive development.
-MSc students, PhD students and professionals from development organizations and related projects will acquire up-to-date knowledge on new land pressures and learn how to place these in broader theoretical contexts and policy debates from the local to the international level.
+MSc students, PhD students and professionals from development organizations and related projects will acquire up-to-date knowledge on new land pressures, including new pressures by the Covid-19 pandemic, and learn how to place these in broader theoretical contexts and policy debates from the local to the international level.

 The course is designed for Master’s students, PhD students, academics; as well as for practitioners from development organizations, projects and governments who are interested in or work in the fields of land governance, development studies, natural resource management, planning, human rights and conflict studies.